 Before jumping into the rankings below, take just a moment to heed a quick warning: Don’t buy that all-purpose photography bundle!

 Here’s just one example.
-Right now, on Amazon, you can buy the Nikon D3400 with a kit lens for $400.
-Or, for $500, you can add two 32 GB memory cards, a remote shutter release, a bag, a flash, a filter kit, and two converters to turn the lens into a wider angle and a tighter telephoto.
+Right now, on Amazon, you can buy the Nikon D3500 with a kit lens for $560.
+Or, for $660, you can add two 32 GB memory cards, a remote shutter release, a bag, a flash, a filter kit, and two converters to turn the lens into a wider angle and a tighter telephoto.
 That sounds like quite a deal, right?
 But it’s actually very overpriced.

 In practice, the only useful accessories in that bundle are the memory cards and the remote shutter release (and maybe the bag).
 The filters are going to be low in quality, and as we’ve shown before, a bad filter clearly harms the sharpness and flare performance of your camera system.
-The wide angle and telephoto converters are just novelties; your image quality generally will be terrible when using either of them.
+The wide-angle and telephoto converters are just novelties; your image quality generally will be terrible when using either of them.
+And the flash isn’t automatic, just a cheap manual one.

 This isn’t to say all photography bundles are low quality, but that it’s easy to get a bad one if you’re just starting out and don’t know any better.
 When in doubt, don’t buy the bundle, and get all the accessories you need separately instead.

-Canon has two different 24 megapixel aps-c sensors (with “aps-c” meaning that the sensor measures 22.2 millimeters in width).
-The Rebel T7 has the older one.
-So, you won’t get quite the level of image quality as in the newest aps-c Canon cameras – and we’ve found that even those lag behind Nikon’s sensors in low light.
+Canon has two different varieties of their 24-megapixel APS-C sensor (with “APS-C” meaning that the sensor measures 22.2 millimeters in width).
+The Rebel T7 has the older type of sensor.
+So, you won’t get quite the level of image quality as with the newest APS-C Canon cameras – and we’ve found that even those lag behind Nikon’s sensors in low light.
 Nevertheless, this is still a high-quality camera sensor, capable of detailed photos in both daytime and nighttime conditions.
 In fact, every DSLR on this list has very good image quality, and the differences are mainly visible under exaggerated conditions.

 Here’s a quick table comparing Canon’s popular entry-level cameras, including the T7: